Semigroups related to additive and multiplicative, free and Boolean convolutions: Introduction

 The main subject of the second part of this paper is the existence of a counterpart of the semigroup of \cite{Bel2} for the multiplicative convolutions.
 Remarkably, the same commutation relation used in the additive case is true for multiplicative convolutions.
 In contrast to the additive convolutions, some difficulties appear for multiplicative convolutions on the positive real line and on the unit circle.
 On the unit circle, the problem is the non-uniqueness of convolution powers: neither $\mu^{\boxtimes t}$ nor $\mu^{\hutimes t}$ can be defined uniquely~\cite{Bel3,Fra2}.
 On the positive real line, a difficulty comes from the fact that $\mu^{\hutimes t}$ cannot be defined for large $t$~\cite{Ber2}.
 We, however, manage to define composition semigroups and free divisibility indicators for multiplicative convolutions, following the additive case.

 Moreover, we prove several results analogous to the additive case.
 We define free divisibility indicators for these convolutions.
 For instance, a probability measure on the unit circle is freely infinitely divisible concerning the multiplicative free convolution if and only the indicator is not less than one.
 We also prove how the multiplicative divisibility indicator changes under free and Boolean powers and then the multiplicative analogue of Bo\.zejko's conjecture.
-We also prove that the Poisson kernel on the unit circle, which corresponds to the Cauchy distribution on the real line, has the multiplicative free divisibility indicator equal to infinity.

 This paper is organized as follows.
 In Section \ref{sec1} we explain on additive and multiplicative convolutions, both free and Boolean.
 Section \ref{sec2} is devoted to the study of the additive free divisibility indicator.
 In Section \ref{sec3} we develop the multiplicative counterparts of composition semigroups.
 Combining results of \cite{Bel2} and Section \ref{sec3}, we have simple commutation relations between various pairs of convolutions: the additive free convolution and the additive Boolean one; the multiplicative free convolution and the multiplicative Boolean one.
 In Section \ref{sec4}, we prove more commutation relations between additive convolutions and multiplicative convolutions.
 These properties provide new examples of freely infinitely divisible distributions with respect to both multiplicative and additive free convolutions.
 In the Appendix, the Cauchy distributions and point measures are shown to be the only fixed points of the Boolean-to-free Bercovici-Pata bijection.